The Scottish Government has developed a new package of benefits and support for young carers in Scotland - which includes a new Young Carer Grant.

 Who will be eligible for the Young Carer Grant?

-The Young Carer Grant will be paid to 16 and 17 year old's, and 18 year old's if at school, who are:
+The Young Carer Grant will be paid to 16 and 17 year old's, and 18 year old's, who are:

 - caring for someone in receipt of the middle or higher rates of Disability Living Allowance (DLA), Personal Independence Payment (PIP), Attendance Allowance or Armed Forces Independence Payment,